 - 22. Undergraduate programmes are made up of modules, which each carry 20 Scottish Credit and Qualifications Framework (SCQF) credits.
 Some placement or project modules carry 40 or 60 SCQF credits.
 A programme stage will contain modules totalling 120 SCQF credits. - 23.
 A student seeking to change modules should complete and submit a module change form not later than the end of week 3 of term.
 Beyond that date, a student's module registrations are fixed and fees will be payable. - 24.
-Students are expected to engage with the learning opportunities offered to them by the University, but also to study independently, taking responsibility for their own learning. - 25.
-Exceptionally, Teaching & Learning Committee may approve a minimum attendance or participation requirement in order to pass a module.
-Such requirements will be made explicit in the module descriptor.
+Students are expected to engage with the learning opportunities offered to them by the University, but also to study independently, taking responsibility for their own learning.

-- 26. Each module is assessed by one or more units of assessment.
+- 25. Exceptionally, Teaching & Learning Committee may approve a minimum attendance or participation requirement in order to pass a module.
+Such requirements will be made explicit in the module descriptor. - 26.
+Each module is assessed by one or more units of assessment.
 Each unit of assessment is given a percentage weighting in the calculation of the module grade. - 27.
 In order to be awarded credit for a module, a student must meet the learning outcomes by completing all units of assessment for the module.
 If the student has failed to submit or attend for a unit of assessment, they will be unable to pass the module overall. - 28.
 Where coursework, including a dissertation or project, is handed in late and there are no valid mitigating circumstances, the work will be accepted for grading up to two days after the due date.
-Late coursework will be adjusted on a sliding scale with one grade deducted (e.g. from B to C+) for each day late for the first two days, after which the grade awarded will be NS - 29.
-Students should ensure they are familiar with the Academic Deceit Policy and the Examination Rules for Candidates. - 30.
+Late coursework will be adjusted on a sliding scale with one grade deducted (e.g. from B to C+) for each day late for the first two days, after which the grade awarded will be NS.
+No late submission will be accepted for modules assessed on a pass/fail basis. - 29.
+Students should ensure they are familiar with the Code of Student Discipline: Academic Misconduct and the Examination Rules for Candidates. - 30.
 Exceptionally, Teaching & Learning Committee may specify that a pass grade must be achieved in a particular unit of assessment in order to pass a module.
 Such requirements will be made explicit in the module descriptor. - 31.
-Student performance in each assessment and in each module will be assessed and recorded using the criteria and grades described below.
+Student performance in each assessment and in each module will normally be assessed and recorded using the criteria and grades described below.
+Exceptionally, Teaching & Learning Committee may grant approval for a module to be assessed on a pass/fail basis only.
 Grades will be confirmed by an Assessment Board following the end of each term.